-NOTE: Our sexors have a hard time determining the gender of the ameraucana and their vent sexing on this breed is about 80% accurate on the average and well below the normal average of 90% accurate on other breeds.
-Please take this into consideration when ordering females”
+Because our sexers have a hard time determining the gender of this breed, their vent sexing is only about 80% accurate.
+That is well below the normal average of 90% accuracy for other breeds.
+Please keep this in mind when ordering females.

 Also to be noted is that this breed has an inherent genetic beak issue.
 One out of 100 chicks may develop scissor beak/cross beak of greater or lesser severity.
 This condition is best described as the top and bottom beak not aligning.
 And it normally gets worse as the chick grows.
 Numerous articles about cross beak are also on the internet.